-The composer window is used to write new, reply, and forward messages; it can be invoked in several ways.
-Here you will find the various options to composing messages.
+The composer window is used to write new messages, to compose replies, and to forward messages.
+It can be opened in several ways.
+Here are the various options for composing messages.

 - New Message...

-The New Message composer window can be invoked the following ways:
+The New Message composer window can be invoked in four different ways:

 To write your message, fill in the appropriate fields in the composer window.
 Use the menu to select which header fields are displayed.
-Some field options offer a checkbox, that if checked, your selection will remain as the default when you open a new composer window.
-The following list describes the various headers.
+Any selection you make will remain as the default when you open a new composer window.
+These items are available.

-The drop down box allows you to select an identity to use.
+The drop down box lets you select an identity to use.

-The drop down box allows you to choose your dictionary of choice for use with spellchecking.
+The drop down box lets you choose a dictionary for spell checking.

-There are a variety of shortcuts to help you with writing your messages.
-The buttons next to the To:, CC:, and BCC: fields will call up the address book so that you can select one or more people who should receive this message.
+There are a variety of shortcuts to help you select recipients.
+The button next to the To:, CC:, and BCC: fields opens a list from KAddressBook so you can select one or more people who should receive this message.

-When you start typing an address in the To:/CC:/BCC: fields, a popup will appear that offers matching addresses that have been used recently and matching addresses from your address book; if you do not like the automatic popup you can disable it by clicking with the mouse button on the field and choosing a different Text Completion > mode.
+Alternatively, when you start typing an address in one of the To:/CC:/BCC: fields, a popup will appear that suggests similar recently used addresses and closely matching addresses from KAddressBook; if you do not like this automatic popup, you can disable it by clicking the mouse button in the field where you're typing, then choosing a different Text Completion > mode.
 You can also use this context menu to fine-tune the order in which suggested completions appear (via Configure Completion...).

-Whenever you want to add more than one recipient in one of the fields, use a comma to separate each address from the next one.
-You may need to specify fully qualified addresses (i.e.
+Whenever you want to add more than one recipient in one of the fields, use a comma to separate one address from the next one.
+You may have to specify fully qualified addresses (i.e.

 email@example.com) even for local users, depending on your system configuration.

-When you are finished with your message, you click the Send icon (the envelope) to send the message now, or click the Queue icon to put the message in the outbox.
-If your message is not finished yet, select → to save for later editing.
-If you would like to print your message, select → to preview the message, and → to print it.
+When you are finished with your message, click the Send icon to send the message now, or click the Queue icon to put the message in the outbox.
+If your message is not finished yet, select → to save it for later editing.
+If you want to print your message, select → to preview the message, and → to print it.

-→ allows you to schedule your emails to send at a specific date and time.
+→ lets you schedule your emails to be sent at a specific date and time.
 Please see Send Later Agent for details.

 - → → →

-Compose a new Message from Template is useful if you have created a masterpiece message that you would like to save as a template for use in future new messages.
-Select → and this will place your new template in the templates: folder.
-You can revise the template at anytime by selecting it from this folder.
+Composing a new message from a template is useful when you have created a masterpiece that you would like to use as a template for future new messages.
+Select → ; this will place your new template in the templates folder.
+You can revise the template at any time by selecting it from this folder.
 Double click on the template's name (or press the shortcut key, T) to open it in a composition window.
 You may also select the template via the menu, as shown above.

-If you want to send an encrypted or digitally signed message, select the Sign Message or Encrypt Message icons in the toolbar.
-Moreover you can select the format that should be used to sign and/or encrypt the message.
-Depending on the installed encryption programs you can choose between:
+If you want to send an encrypted or digitally signed message, select the Sign and / or Encrypt icon in the toolbar.
+Use the → dropdown list to select the format used to encrypt the message.
+(The Options menu also lets you sign / encrypt the message.)
+You may choose one of five formatting options.

 - Inline OpenPGP (deprecated)

 This format is deprecated, but is supported for backward compatibility.
 If you use this format then only the message text will be signed and/or encrypted.
 Attachments will neither be signed nor encrypted.
 HTML messages cannot be signed with this format.
-You should only use this format if necessary, i.e. if you send messages to users of email clients that cannot handle the more advanced formats.
+You should only use this format when necessary, i.e. if you send messages to people who use email clients that cannot handle the more advanced formats.

-This format is the successor of the inline OpenPGP format.
+This format is the successor to the inline OpenPGP format.
 If you use this format then the message text and all attachments will be signed and/or encrypted (at least by default).
-This is the recommended format if you use OpenPGP.
+This is the recommended format if you use OpenPGP encryption.

 - S/MIME opaque

 This format is a variant of the S/MIME format.
 Because it rolls the message, any attachments, and the digital signature into a single MIME object, it is cpu-intensive and should only be used if necessary.

-Note that HTML messages are often regarded as an annoyance; therefore, you should avoid sending HTML messages if possible.
-Particularly, you should never send HTML messages to a mailing list unless HTML messages are explicitly allowed.
+Note that HTML messages are often regarded as an annoyance; therefore, you should use HTML messages judiciously.
+In particular, you should never send HTML messages to mailing list recipients unless HTML messages are explicitly allowed.

-You can attach files to your message by using one of the methods below:
+You can attach files to your message by using any of these methods.

-Click the Attach File (paper clip) icon and select the file you wish to attach;
+Click the Attach icon and select the file you wish to attach;

 Drag a file from the desktop or another folder into the composer window;

-Select one of the options in the menu.
+Select one of the additional options in the menu; or

 Once a file is attached to your message, it appears in the attachments pane at the bottom of the composer window.
-You can use the , , or the attachment.
+You can use the , , , , , or the attachment.
 (This context menu varies a little, depending on the file type of the attachment.)
 Several options (Compress / Encrypt / Sign / Suggest Automatic Display) may be toggled on or off for each file attached to a message.mouse button on each attachment to

-You can also attach public keys to the message by using the appropriate options in the menu.
-GnuPG key attachments are handled like file attachments.
+You can also attach public crypto keys to the message by choosing the appropriate options in the menu.
+GnuPG keys and x.509 certificates are (usually) handled as file attachments.

-KMail will automatically check the spelling of your message (in HTML mode this currently does not work) and display unknown words using red color.
-If there are too many unknown words KMail will disable its checking.
-To select the language used for checking, select → .
-You can disable automatic spellchecking in the menu.
+KMail can automatically check the spelling of your message and underline unknown words in red.
+If there are too many unknown words, KMail will disable its checking.
+To select the language used when checking, select → .
+You can disable automatic spell checking in the menu.

-To check the spelling of your message using a dialog, select → .
-KMail uses Sonnet to check spelling, which is the KDE frontend to the ispell or aspell spelling checker.
-Note that you may first need to configure the spellchecker using → .
+To check the spelling of your message via a dialog, select → .
+KMail uses Sonnet to check spelling; Sonnet is the KDE frontend to the Aspell, Hspell, Enchant, and HUNSPELL spell checking programs.
+Note that you may need to configure the spell checker using → .

-When editing in the composer window you can store often used parts of text as snippets.
-To configure the capabilities of the mail snippets part select → from the menubar.
-A new panel will appear on the right side of the composer.
+When editing in the composer window you can insert frequently used bits of text as snippets.
+To configure mail snippets, select → from the menubar.
+A new panel will appear on the right side of the composer window.

-To add a new snippet to Snippet Panel, right click on panel, click on in the context menu.
+To add a new snippet to the Snippet Panel, right click on the panel, then click in the context menu.
 A snippet editor dialog will appear, in which new text can be added and the snippet can be given a name.
-Also a Shortcut can be associated with the snippet.
-Snippets can be grouped together as well by creating groups and adding snippets to a particular group.
-If you want to view the stored text in a tooltip window keep the mouse cursor over the title of that snippet.
+A Shortcut can also be associated with the snippet.
+Snippets can be grouped together by creating groups and adding snippets to a particular group.
+Use the mouse button context menu to add, edit, or remove snippets of text from the saved collection.

-The Snippets tool allows for a variable text in predefined places any time you insert a snippet into a file.
-To accomplish this Snippets provides its own variables mechanism.
-You can insert variables in the snippet text itself by using separators ( $ ) that enclose the variable names.
+The Snippets tool enables insertion of variable text in predefined places any time you insert a snippet in a file.
+To do this, Snippets provides its own variables mechanism.
+You can insert variables in the snippet text itself by using separators ( $ ) to enclose the variable names.
 For example: $variablename$, $invoicenumber$, $weekno$.

 The variable separator can be changed to another character by changing

-snippetDelimiter in the [SnippetPart] section in the Text Snippet configuration file, which can be found at $KDEHOME/share/config/kmailsnippetrc .
+[SnippetPart] section in the Text Snippet configuration file, which can be found at ~./config/kmailsnippetrc.

-KMail 2 composer provides a built-in translator that can be accessed by selecting → from the menubar.
-A new panel will appear at the bottom of the composer.
+The KMail 2 composer provides a built-in translator that can be accessed by selecting → from the menu bar.
+A new panel will appear at the bottom of the composer window.

-To translate a section of text, first select the text you would like translated to the box with the Drag text that you want to translate..
-Select the language it currently is, in the From: drop down box.
-Select the language you would like to translate to in the To: drop down box, and click the button.
+To translate a section of text, first enter the text you would like translated in the box labeled Drag text that you want to translate..
+Select the language in which it is written in the From: drop down box.
+Select the language you would like to translate to in the To: drop down box, then click the button.
 After being translated by Google Translate, a free online service, your translated text will appear in the next box.
 If you need to translate in the other direction you can just click the button.
 To clear all text, click the button.